-During the winter, the queen hibernates before beginning a new nest, usually at the beginning of spring.
+During the winter, the queen wasp hibernates before beginning a new nest, usually at the beginning of spring.
 She will lay the first batch of eggs in areas of the nest, which have been constructed out of chewed wood and plant life debris.
 The queen will then care for the larvae until they have developed into workers.
-Then, the newly formed workers will take over looking after the larvae by returning to the nest with food and materials for it to expand.
+Then, the newly formed working wasps will take over looking after the larvae by returning to the nest with food and materials for it to expand.

 It is at this time when wasps tend to cause the most trouble, as they are looking for sweet materials.

 A typical nest will host up to 5,000 wasps and behaviour will depend on conditions.
 For example, if temperatures drop, they are likely to become more aggressive.